 A complete beginner starting golf as a new hobby likely wants to spend less than a seasoned golfer.
 They could buy the Pinemeadow Golf PGX Offset and use it until they get more serious about the game.

 It’s about identifying your needs and determining what you want to pay.
-That way, you can make the right choice when buying the best cheap driver.
+That way, you can make the right choice when buying a cheap driver.

-Distance is crucial in any driver, and it’s no different for the best cheap driver.
+Distance is crucial in any driver, and it’s no different for a budget driver.
 It’s not often you meet a golfer who doesn’t want some extra yards off the tee.